In this tutorial I’m going to show how you can start a website in a matter of minutes using WordPress.

 Step 1: Click on WordPress inside C-Panel

-If you are looking for a paid theme I suggest checking out Themeforest or Woo Themes.
+If you are looking for a paid theme with more functionality, I suggest checking out Themeforest or Woo Themes.
 I’m also a huge fan of BeaverBuilder because it’s a drag and drop theme editor that comes with a lot of templates already custom designed.

 You can make changes to the site design and add content by logging in at http://yoursite.com/wp-admin with the username and password you supplied previously.
 If you forgot that information it should be in your email inbox.